Candidates should be able to install and configure X11.

 Section "Monitor" Identifier "Generic Monitor" Option "DPMS" EndSection Section "Screen" Identifier "Screen0" Device "Screen0 ATI Technologies, Inc. Radeon Mobility 7500 (M7 LW)" Monitor "Generic Monitor" DefaultDepth 24 SubSection "Display" Depth 1 Modes "1024x768" EndSubSection SubSection "Display" Depth 4 Modes "1024x768" EndSubSection SubSection "Display" Depth 8 Modes "1024x768" EndSubSection SubSection "Display" Depth 15 Modes "1024x768" EndSubSection SubSection "Display" Depth 16 Modes "1024x768" EndSubSection SubSection "Display" Depth 24 Modes "1024x768" EndSubSection EndSection

-Note how the screen uses the defined monitor (using its identifier "Generic Monitor") and defined graphic card.
-Also note the different color modes (say 24bit 1024x768).
+Note how the screen uses the already defined monitor (using its identifier "Generic Monitor") and an already defined graphic card.
+Also note the different color modes (say

 At the end we have to glue all of the above in one place as